jettblu/bluWeb/blog/keys.md

 #### Encryption

 Public keys can be shared and are used to encrypt messages, but only those who know the private key can decrypt the incoming message.
-Encryption helps preserve privacy and draws a strong boundary between what’s personal and what’s public.'
+Encryption helps preserve privacy and draws a strong boundary between what is personal and what is public.

 #### Digital Signatures